-On the phone, McKibben explains what gives him hope: "People always come up to me at my talks to say, 'How do I make things better?'
+On the phone, McKibben explains what gives him hope: "People always come up to me at my talks his bleak views with a modicum of hope.

+to say, 'How do I make things better?'
 That strikes me as a very psychologically healthy response to the situation we're in.
 It's in some respects like any other emergency.
 If your house is on fire, what do you do?
 You try to put it out.